-Our procedures included, amongst others:

-- Understanding and documenting Management's process and controls related to the assessment of impairment, including Management's identification of one CGU and the calculation of the recoverable amount for the single CGU; - Evaluating the value in use model against the requirements of AASB 136; - Challenging the appropriateness of Management's revenue and cost forecasts by comparing the forecasted cash flows to the actual growth rates achieved historically; - Reviewing Management's value in use calculations to: - Test the mathematical accuracy of the calculations; - Critically challenge assumptions underlying forecast cash inflows and outflows to be derived by the CGU assets: - Assess estimates and judgements for growth rates applied; and - Assess discount rates applied to forecast future cash flows for reasonableness including consultation with our valuation auditor's expert. - Performing sensitivity analysis on the significant inputs and assumptions made by Management in preparing its calculations; and - Assessing the adequacy of financial statement disclosures.
+Key audit matter How our audit addressed the key audit matter Impairment of intangible assets (Note 3 and 16) The Group has recorded goodwill of \$1,565,004, capitalised Our procedures included, amongst others: development costs of \$116,241 and intellectual property of \$550,491 at 30 June 2021 assigned to a single Cash Generating Unit (CGU).
+Goodwill is required to be assessed for impairment annually by Management as prescribed in AASB 136 Impairment of Assets .
+Understanding and documenting Management's process and controls related to the assessment of impairment, including Management's identification of one CGU and the calculation of the recoverable amount for the single CGU; Management test the CGU for impairment by comparing the carrying amount against the recoverable amount determined Evaluating the value in use model against the requirements of AASB 136; by either, the greater of its fair value less costs to sell and its value in use.
+Challenging the appropriateness of Management's revenue and cost forecasts by comparing the forecasted cash flows to the actual growth rates achieved historically; This area is a key audit matter due to the significant balance carried by the Group that Management have assessed using Reviewing Management's value in use calculations to: estimates and judgement.
+The Group use the discounted cash flow model (value in use) to determine their recoverable value, in doing so, include significant estimates and judgements.
+Test the mathematical accuracy of the calculations; Critically challenge assumptions underlying forecas cash inflows and outflows to be derived by the CGL assets; Assess estimates and judgements for growth rates applied; and Assess discount rates applied to forecast future cash flows for reasonableness including consultation with our valuation auditor's expert.
+Performing sensitivity analysis on the significant inputs and assumptions made by Management in preparing its calculations; and • Assessing the adequacy of financial statement disclosures